The “new” fertility test: AMH

 - Want to know what their fertility potential is so that they can better plan parenthood

 Women with high anti-Mullerian hormone levels have a higher ovarian reserve, meaning there are more eggs in their ovaries.
-If these women need IVF or want to pursue fertility preservation, they tend to respond better to ovarian stimulation medications, and are likely to have more eggs retrieved.
+If these women need IVF or want to pursue fertility preservation through egg freezing, they tend to respond better to ovarian stimulation medications, and are likely to have more eggs retrieved.
 A very high AMH level can indicate PCOS, as well as put a woman at higher risk for ovarian hyperstimulation syndrome (OHSS) with ovarian stimulation medications.

 Women with low levels of AMH typically have low ovarian reserve, and very low levels indicate that a woman is approaching or in menopause.
 Women with low AMH levels often don’t produce many eggs, even with intense ovarian stimulation, making it harder to achieve pregnancy.